⚠️ In immediate danger? Call 999 or go to A&E.

 Man sitting indoors holding a cup of coffee behind a rain-covered window, symbolising reflection, loneliness, and men’s mental health awareness.

 Life throws challenges at all of us, and sometimes they can feel overwhelming.
-Here, you can explore topics that commonly affect men — including stress, anger, anxiety, depression, relationships, and everyday pressures.
-Each section helps you understand what may be happening, recognise the signs, and learn about possible ways forward.
+Here, you can explore topics that commonly affect men, including stress, anger, anxiety, depression, relationships, and everyday pressures.
+Each section offers general information, possible signs, and external support options that may help you understand what to explore next.

 Taking time to understand your mental health is a powerful first step toward feeling better.